The Best of Slovenia

 Ljubljana's single best activity is simply strolling the riverfront promenade and sitting in an outdoor café watching the stylish Slovenes strut their stuff.
 As home of the country's main university, youthful Ljubljana is busy with students.

-An earthquake leveled the town in 1895.
+An earthquake leveled the city in 1895.
 It was rebuilt in the Art Nouveau and Art Deco styles so popular in Vienna, the empire's capital at the time.
-Ljubljana remains a treasure-trove of engaging architecture.
-This striking bank building was designed by an ambitious architect, hoping to forge a uniquely Slovenian style.
+Ljubljana remains a treasure trove of engaging architecture.
+This striking bank building was designed by an ambitious local architect, hoping to forge a uniquely Slovenian style.

 But the big name in local architecture and urban planning is Jože Plečnik.
 Like Gaudí shaped Barcelona and Bernini shaped Rome, Plečnik shaped Ljubljana.
 He lived in the early 20th century, studied in Vienna, made his name in Prague, and had the greatest impact right here, in his hometown.

-The prolific Plečnik essentially remodeled his hometown with his distinctive classical-meets-modern style.
-Along with the Triple Bridge and market colonnade, Plečnik's genius for urban design — the ability to connect Ljubljanans to their city and river — is evident in his Cobbler's Bridge.
+Prolific Plečnik essentially remodeled his hometown with his distinctive classical-meets-modern style.
+Along with the Triple Bridge and market colonnade, Plečnik's brilliance for urban design — the ability to connect Ljubljanans to their city and river — is evident in his Cobbler's Bridge.
 Because he loved his town, walked to work each day, and had to live with what he designed, Plečnik was particularly thoughtful about incorporating aesthetics, nature, and people's needs into his work.

 The house of Ljubljana's favorite son is on an unassuming street.
 But behind the gate, in his garden, the creative world of Plečnik opens up.
 Guides, passionate about his work, give meaning to his home.

-Rick: So his bed is right next to his work table.
+Rick: So his bed right next to his work table.

 Natalija: Yes, absolutely.

-Rick: And a single bed — so he never married?
+Rick: And a single bed — was he never married?

 Rick: So, Plečnik is very important to the Slovenian people.